 In each jurisdiction in which we operate, it is typical that we must obtain certain permits, approvals and/or licenses in order to construct and operate our facilities.
 If, for whatever reason, such permits, approvals and/or licenses are not granted, or if they are lost, suspended, terminated or revoked, it may result in delays in construction of our facilities, require us to halt all or part of our operations, or cause us to be exposed to financial or other penalties at the affected locations.
-Such circumstances could have a material adverse effect on our business, financial condition and operating results.
+Such circumstances could have a material adverse effect on our business, expansion plans, financial condition and operating results.

-Our business is subject to customary risks in developing greenfield infrastructure projects.
+Our business is subject to customary risks in developing infrastructure projects.

-The build-out of our platform is subject to customary risks relevant to developing greenfield infrastructure projects, including:
+The build-out of our platform is subject to customary risks relevant to developing greenfield and brownfield infrastructure projects, including:

-- difficulty finding sites that satisfy our requirements at a commercially viable price; - planning approval processes, and permitting and licensing requirements in certain jurisdictions; - site condition risks (e.g. geotechnical, environmental, flooding, seismic and archaeological) in developing greenfield sites; - · obtaining easements and rights of way (e.g. for access or transmission lines), if required; - availability of power and the satisfactory outcome of relevant studies, as well as completion of the process to connect to the electrical grid and execution of connection agreements and electricity supply agreements with the relevant entities; - availability, timing of delivery, and cost of construction materials and equipment to each site; - contracting and labor issues (i.e. industry-wide labor strikes, ability to engage experienced labor and contractors/subcontractors in remote areas); - non-performance by contractors and sub-contractors impacting quality assurance and quality control; - lack of interest from contractors or design builders and potential increase in project costs due to competing infrastructure development worldwide; - · inclement weather; - climate change; - construction delays generally; - delays or impacts arising from pandemics (e.g. COVID-19);
+- difficulty finding sites that satisfy our requirements at a commercially viable price; - planning approval processes, and permitting and licensing requirements in certain jurisdictions; - site condition risks (for example, geotechnical, environmental, flooding, seismic and archaeological) in developing greenfield and brownfield sites; - obtaining easements and rights of way (for example, for access or transmission lines), if required; - local community objections or feedback preventing or limiting permits and approvals, or a 'social license' to operate in the community; - availability of power and the satisfactory outcome of relevant studies, as well as completion of the process to connect to the electrical grid and execution of connection agreements and electricity supply agreements with the relevant entities, which may also be cost prohibitive; - interface and operational risks; - availability, timing of delivery, and cost of construction materials and equipment to each site; - contracting and labor issues (i.e. industry-wide labor strikes, ability to engage experienced labor and contractors/subcontractors in remote areas, labor shortages due to competing demand); - non-performance by contractors and sub-contractors impacting quality assurance and quality control; - lack of interest from contractors or design builders and potential increase in project costs due to competing infrastructure development worldwide;

-- · obtaining any required regulatory or other approvals to invest or own land and infrastructure in foreign jurisdictions; and - availability of capital to fund construction activities and associated contractual commitments.
+- severe or inclement weather; - climate change; - construction delays generally; - delays or impacts arising from pandemics (for example, COVID-19); - · obtaining any required regulatory or other approvals to invest or own land and infrastructure in foreign jurisdictions; and - availability of capital to fund construction activities and associated contractual commitments.